howsayhao/hj_reg_auto/README.md

 #### **1.3.2 RTL Generator**

 RTL Generator is the core functionality of HRDA.
-It traverses the preprocessed register model and generate RTL code in Verilog/SystemVerilog format.
+It traverses the preprocessed register model and generates Verilog RTL.

 For the detailed architecture, see [2.
 RTL Architecture](#2-rtl-architecture).